AtomGPT: Atomistic Generative Pre-trained Transformer for Forward and Inverse Materials Design

 An overview of the AtomGPT package is shown in Fig. 1a.
 AtomGPT can be used to predict the property of a material given its information or generate its structure given its property information in terms of text.
-To illustrate these processes, we show an example for MgB$_2$ which is a well-known BCS superconductor with experimental $T_C$ of 39 K \cite{tomsic2007overview}, and DFT prediction of 32.7 K \cite{choudhary2022designing} as shown in Fig. 1d.
-In order to represent the chemical and structural information of materials we use ChemNLP package\cite{choudhary2023chemnlp}, but not limited by it.
-For example, other packages such as Robocrystallographer \cite{ganose2019robocrystallographer} could be used here as well.
-The ChemNLP description includes instructions such as chemical formula, space group, X-ray diffraction peaks, bond-distance, bond-angles and explicit fractional coordinates of a material as shown in Fig. 1c.
+To illustrate these processes, an example for well-known BCS superconductor MgB$_2$ (atomic structure shown in Fig. 1b) with an experimental $T_C$ of 39 K \cite{tomsic2007overview}, and DFT prediction of 32.7 K \cite{choudhary2022designing} is shown in Fig. 1c and Fig. 1d.
+In order to represent the chemical and structural information of materials ChemNLP describer\cite{choudhary2023chemnlp} or Robocrystallographer \cite{ganose2019robocrystallographer} can be used.
+Such a description includes instructions such as chemical formula, space group, bond-distance, bond-angles and explicit fractional coordinates of a material as shown in Fig. 1c.

-First, we discuss the method involved in forward property prediction models.
-We use the GPT2 model available in the publicly available transformers library \cite{wolf2019huggingface}.
+First, let us discuss the method involved in forward property prediction models with a GPT2 architecture available in the transformers library \cite{wolf2019huggingface}.
 AtomGPT allows easy integration of any other related huggingface library models available in the transformers library to be easily used in place of the GPT2 model \cite{radford2019language}.
 GPT2 was developed by OpenAI and its successors GPT3.5 and GPT4 are now commercial and have revolutionised the field of artificial intelligence.
 GPT-2 was primarily trained on CommonCrawl dataset and utilizes a stacked transformer decoder architecture, which consists of multiple layers of transformer blocks \cite{radford2019language}.
 Each transformer block contains two main components: a multi-head self-attention mechanism and a position-wise feed-forward network.
 The input to the model is a sequence of tokens, which are first converted into embeddings and then passed through the transformer blocks.
 Scaled dot-product attention used in a transformer model can be written as:

 where \(Q\), \(K\), and \(V\) represent the query, key, and value matrices, respectively.
 Here, \(d_k\) is the dimensionality of the key vectors.
 The multi-head attention is obtained by concatenating multiple such attention heads.
 The multi-head self-attention mechanism allows the model to focus on different parts of the input sequence when computing the output for a particular token.